ManashJKonwar/Research-Catastrophic-Detection/README.md

 # Research-Catastrophic-Detection
 The sole purpose of this research work is to predict catastrophic events such as heavy rainfall, floods, etc using state of the art technique which includes time series forecasting, CNN, RNN, etc

+Important definitions:
+1. **Time Series Analysis (TSA):** A time series is nothing but a sequence of various data points that occurred in a successive order for a given period of time.
+**Objectives:**
+: * To understand how time series works, what factors are affecting a certain variable(s) at different points of time.
+: * Time series analysis will provide the consequences and insights of features of the given dataset that changes over time.
+: * Supporting to derive the predicting the future values of the time series variable.
+**Assumptions:**
+    There is one and the only assumption that is “stationary”, which means that the origin of time, does not affect the properties of the process under the statistical factor.

+2. **Significance of TSA:** TSA is the backbone for prediction and forecasting analysis, specific to the time-based problem statements.
+: * Analyzing the historical dataset and its patterns.
+: * Understanding and matching the current situation with patterns derived from the previous stage.
+: * Understanding the factor or factors influencing certain variable(s) in different periods.

+3. **Components of TSA:**
+: * Trend
+: * Seasonality
+: * Cyclical
+: * Irregularity

+4. **Stationary or Non-Stationary:**
+: * **Stationary:** Date where the mean, variance and Covariance are constant with time can be classified as stationary data.
+: * **Non-Stationary:** Opposite of Stationary.
+Most of the real time TSA data is in non stationary form.

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->